Stock market today: Wall Street leaps after eventually finding things to like in nuanced jobs report

 A strong job market also carries some rewards for financial markets in the short term.
 It means the economy is still doing well despite high rates, which could support corporate profits.

-The day's whiplash for stocks meant the S&P 500 went from a loss of 0.9% to a gain of as much as 1.5% That swing of 2.4 percentage points is the largest since March, when high interest rates triggered a crisis in the banking industry that sent financial markets around the world into turmoil.
+The day's whiplash for stocks meant the S&P 500 went from a loss of 0.9% to a gain of as much as 1.5% That swing of 2.4 percentage points was the S&P 500's largest since March, when high interest rates triggered a crisis in the banking industry that sent financial markets around the world into turmoil.

 Next week will see the unofficial start to earnings reporting season for the S&P 500, with Delta Air Lines, JPMorgan Chase and UnitedHealth Group among the big companies scheduled on the calendar.